ResidentialDragonSlayer/Spotty-Captive-Breeding-2025/mitogenomes/README.md

 The workflow includes:

+**Step 1:
-**Step 1: Mitogenome Assembly Using GetOrganelle, trimmed paired-end reads are assembled against a mitochondrial reference to reconstruct circular contigs.
+        Mitogenome Assembly Using GetOrganelle, trimmed paired-end reads are assembled against a mitochondrial reference to reconstruct circular contigs **

+**Step 2:
-**Step 2: Coverage Analysis Assembled contigs are indexed and aligned with BWA, duplicates are removed with Picard, and coverage is calculated using mosdepth.
+        Coverage Analysis Assembled contigs are indexed and aligned with BWA, duplicates are removed with Picard, and coverage is calculated using mosdepth **